 - Clean and disinfect frequently touched surfaces daily.

-If you are sick with symptoms of COVID-19, or if you think you have been exposed to coronavirus, complete our Online COVID-19 Screening or call the MANA Fever Hotline (479)435-2500.
+If you are sick with symptoms of COVID-19, or if you think you have been exposed to coronavirus, call your doctor’s office.
 Do not walk into a clinic.